junaid1010/7th-Semester-Minor-Project/README.md

-This is the 7th semester minor project (which inludes Code, PPT & all)
+This is the 7th semester minor project Repo (which inludes Code, PPT & all)